From ThetaData — Option Snapshots¶

 Second Order¶

-Base fields plus: gamma, vanna, charm, vomma, veta, vera, implied_vol, iv_error, underlying_timestamp, underlying_price.
+Base fields plus: gamma, vanna, charm, vomma, veta, implied_vol, iv_error, underlying_timestamp, underlying_price.

 Third Order¶